yellobyte/ESP32-Webradio-PlusDLNA/README.md

    -> You find the Eagle schematic & board files [here](https://github.com/yellobyte/ESP32-Webradio-PlusDLNA/tree/main/EagleFiles).
  * VS1053 gets patched with new firmware v2.7 at each reboot<br />
    -> Latest firmware patches for the VLSI VS1053 are available from [here](http://www.vlsi.fi/en/support/software/vs10xxpatches.html).
- * VU meter added on TFT display (needs above mentioned firmware patch)
+ * VU meter added to TFT display (needs above mentioned firmware patch)
  * Usage of W5500 Ethernet module instead of ESP32 builtin WiFi
  * Option to use a Debug Server on port 23 for debug output (in this case the cmd server is disabled due to Ethernet socket shortage)
  * Handling of original TECHNICS Tuner ST-G570 front panel buttons & LEDs with the aid of an extender module (connected to ESP32 via I2C)
  * SD card indexing code rewritten in large parts
  * Ability to update ESP32 Radio code via SD card (using OTA functionality during reboot)
- * Encoder debouncing done completely in hardware (RC + Schmitt-Trigger IC), a Stec Rotary Encoder STEC11B03 with 1 impulse per 2 clicks is used
+ * New encoder fitted to rotary knob, debouncing is done completely in hardware (RC + Schmitt-Trigger ICs 74HC14)
- * Track progress bar while playing audio
+ * Track progress bar while playing audio files from SD card or media server
  * Minor modifications to get an unspecified Ali 21-button remote control working
  * MQTT functionality & battery stuff removed completely
  * Handling of more special chars in webradio streams (some radio channels seem to have different utf8 conversion tables)
- * Quicker handling of firmware crashes (shorter recovery/reboot time)
+ * Quicker handling of (very rare) firmware crashes resulting in shorter recovery/reboot time
- * Countless minor changes, some bugfixing
+ * Countless minor changes, adjustments, bugfixing
  * Regular modifications if required for building with new espressif32 framework releases

 If interested, have a look at [Revision history.txt](https://github.com/yellobyte/ESP32-Webradio-PlusDLNA/blob/main/Doc/Revision%20history.txt) in the doc folder.